fabian-kostadinov/fabian-kostadinov.github.io/_posts/2014-11-13-installation-of-jekyll-auth.md

 ----

 _Step 6:_ Make sure you have Ruby installed.
-Jekyll Auth depends on Ruby (and other stuff).
+Jekyll-Auth depends on Ruby (and other stuff).

 ----